 Tummy (abdominal) injuries

-The lower ribs are near the liver, spleen and kidneys.
+The lower part of the rib cage is near the liver, spleen and kidneys.
 Rib fractures can cause internal damage to these organs.
-Symptoms are pain in the tummy or back (rarely, pain may travel to the shoulder).
+Symptoms are tummy or back pain (rarely, pain may travel to the shoulder).
 If there is internal bleeding then you will feel faint or very unwell.
 Urgent surgery is needed.

 Rib fractures which are painful make it difficult to breathe deeply or cough properly.
 This can make it difficult to clear mucus in the chest, leading to chest infections.
 Good pain relief helps to prevent chest infections.
-(See 'What is the treatment for rib injuries?', above.)
+(See 'How to treat a rib injury', above.)

 Even with good painkillers, some people may develop a chest infection following a rib injury.
 If you have symptoms such as cough, high temperature (fever), chest pain, shortness of breath or increasing phlegm (sputum), see a doctor urgently.